Volcan's Amazing Tire Art

 The local school children (no doubt with a little help from their teachers)

-made these delightful tire-style daisy people and Micky and Minnie mouse.
+Made these delightful tire-style Micky and Minnie mouse.

 This is a wonderful example of dedicated recycling.
 You can imagine the wife saying that “Dear aren’t we drinking a little much lately?”
 The husband’s reply would be something like this: “Yes dear but it’s all for the sake of the environment and in the name of art.”

 Volcan can most probably claim to have more supermarkets per capita than any other small town in the world.
 Now, we can also claim to be the world’s leading outdoor gallery for TIRE ART.

 The now annual, Parade of Flowers Festival, runs in early September.
 But the amazing tire art can be seen all year round.